 Try Some ACV

 In addition to relieving bloating, boosting energy, and clearing acne, apple cider vinegar also helps get rid of sore throats.
 Germs hate acid, so taking a swig of this potent liquid will help ward them off.
-Take it from us: Recently, Byrdie's editorial director, Faith, and I were feeling sick, so we took a shot of ACV and instantly felt the throat-soothing effects.
+Take it from us: Recently, Byrdie's editorial director, Faith, and I were feeling sick, so we took a sip of ACV and instantly felt the throat-soothing effects.
+Can't stomach the taste?
+Try diluting a tablespoon or two in a glass of water, or dress your salad with it.

 Do you have any go-to cold remedies?
 Please share with us below!